 GMT is among the leading manufacturers of belt grinding machine in India.

 You can convert belt grinding machines to semi-automatic or fully automatic working.
-Furthermore, in most applications, belt grinding imposes less strain on the work-piece when compared to other forms of grinding.
-Cracking, burning etc, do not occur during the process of belt grinding.
+Furthermore, in most applications, belt grinding imposes less strain on the workpiece when compared to other forms of grinding.
+Cracking, burning, etc., do not occur during the process of belt grinding.

 All our machine models are similar in construction.
 A coated abrasive belt runs over two pulleys – one driving pulley one idler pulley.
-Finally, there is provision to prevent the belt from ‘walking’ or ‘running’ off the pulleys.
+Finally, there is a provision to prevent the belt from ‘walking’ or ‘running’ off the pulleys.

 - Platen Grinding Machines